 This book is an investigation of the ressourcement theology and mission in India.
 On one hand, this study addresses the status of the assimilation of Hinduism within Catholicism through the lens of ressourcement theology, a distinct French stream of Roman Catholic theology that expanded in India.
 On the other hand, the work investigates the destiny of contemplative mission in India.

 In the context of the inherent tendency of the church to be universal (or “catholic”), the function of a Christianized India is to deepen the church’s contemplative resources.
-The Christianization (i.e., conversion) of India was pursued through a project of contemplative mission with the objective of assimilation of Indian spirituality.
+The Christianization (i.e., conversion) of India was pursued through a project of contemplative mission with the objective of assimilating Indian spirituality.

 At some point, the project of contemplative mission eclipsed.
 This study addresses the eclipse of contemplative mission and the reason why it can re-emerge: both issues are crucial in a serious and detailed attempt not only to assess the past but also to discuss the future of Christian evangelization in India.

 The methodology at work in this book is to survey the suggestions of theorists such as Giorgio Agamben, Walter Benjamin, and Slavoj Žižek, each of whom has identified a gap between the past as it was and its historical reconstruction.
 This gap is the space between reality and the normalization of the reality of the past (the past as it was and the past as it has been told).
 It is also the space of the potentiality, that is, the alternative stories and the lost futures.
 It is the space of missed opportunities.
 Agamben, Benjamin, and Žižek want to reintroduce possibilities so that what happened is actually one of the possible outcomes.
 It is not that the possibility that was actualized automatically canceled the others; they remain as ontological shadows.
 A correct reconstruction of the past, therefore, implies the inclusion of what actually happened as well as of what might have happened.
 It is history in the context of contingency rather than necessity.
-The recovery of the potentiality, the path not taken, works both as a better explanation of what actually happened and also as a resource to reactivate.
+The recovery of the potentiality, the path not taken, works both as a better explanation of what actually happened and also as a resource for reactivation.

-The study leverages the growing literature on the ressourcement movement in Europe to design a robust arch that goes from the literary, philosophical, and theological work of the ressourcement movement in France to the work of Indologists, theologians, and philosophers of religions in India and their distinct approach to the sources.
-The book expands on a short 1993 biographical work on Monchanin and draws on his original French work on mission and spirituality never before translated into English.
-Finally, the work deepens a more robust literature on the history of Shantivanam, the ashram founded by Monchanin, to build a much wider theological story on the ressourcement movement in India.
+The study draws on the growing literature on the ressourcement movement in Europe to design a robust arch that spans the literary, philosophical, and theological work of the ressourcement movement in France and the work of Indologists, theologians, and philosophers of religions in India and their distinct approach to the sources.
+The book expands on a short 1993 biographical work on the Hindu pioneer Jules Monchanin and draws on his original French work on mission and spirituality never before translated into English.
+Finally, the work deepens a more robust literature on the history of Shantivanam, the ashram founded by Monchanin, to develop a much more comprehensive theological story on the ressourcement movement in India.

 Combining daring, detailed interpretations of French theologians with a theological historical study of the primary and secondary literature of foreign and native authors in India, this study is a critical survey of the origins, formation, transformation, and longer-term significance of the contemplative mission in India.

-Investigating the roots of ressourcement theology in France, its transplantation to India, and its rise and fall, this work certainly fills a gap in the history of theology both in Europe and in India.
+Investigating the roots of ressourcement theology in France, its transplantation to India, and its rise and decline, this work certainly fills a gap in the history of theology both in Europe and in India.

 The contributions of this book are the following: